cheomanigua/webdevdocs/content/git.md

 With SSH keys, you can connect to GitHub without supplying your username or password at each visit.
 You'll need to perfom the steps below for each computer you intend to use to connect to your GitHub repository.

-All intructions below have to be performed only once for each computer and GitHub account.

-#### Generating new SSH and adding it to SSH agent
+#### Generating new SSH, adding it to SSH agent and setting SSH URL to repo

 1. Checking for existing SSH keys: